 Eggslut at the Cosmopolitan

-All three of their classic egg sandwiches are $8.75 and are more than enough to fill you up AND take an Instagram-worthy food photo.
+All three of their classic egg sandwiches are affordable at less than $10 and are more than enough to fill you up AND take an Instagram-worthy food photo.

 Pro tip: Eggslut is a grab-and-go spot—there’s no dedicated seating—but across from it there’s a cool Alice in Wonderland-themed common area (complete with large smoking caterpillar and March Hare statues) that you can have mostly to yourself in the morning hours.